 - After entering the above command, you'll be returned to the command prompt.
 Next, enter your e-mail address by typing the following command, where <your e-mail> is your e-mail address.

 - Once the above steps are completed, you'll be ready to connect to a remote repository.
 To find the repository address, go to a repository on GitHub and click the Clone or download repository link to get the address.
 For example, we've created a repository called "example" at https://github.com/Computerhope/example.git address.
 Copy the address to your clipboard.

 - Once copied go back to the command line and type the following command, where <URL> is the address you copied.
 To paste that address into the command line right-click in the command line window and click paste.

 git clone <URL>

-- Once the Git repository has been created, you'll have a new directory in your current directory with the name of the Git repository.
+- Once the Git repository is created, you'll have a new directory in your current directory with the name of the Git repository.

-- Once the Git remote repository has been cloned to your local repository, you should have a new folder in the current directory with the name of the Git repository.
+- Once the Git remote repository is cloned to your local repository, a new folder in the current directory should appear with the name of the Git repository.
 For example, in our "example" Git we would have a new directory called "example".
 Use the cd command to change into the new directory.

-- If successful, you should see "origin" that is the name of your master Git branch.
-To see the aliases (URL or path) type the following command.
+- To see the aliases (URL or path), type the following command.

 git remote -v